SebastianTroy/EoBE/README.md

  - - - Could make an Sense/EffectorChaiScript, so scripted senses and abilities could be scripted
  - - - Could make a ChaiScriptGraph, so scripted graphs could be added
  - - - Could make a ChaiScriptSpawner, so scripted spawners could be added
+ - - - Could make a ChaiControlScheme, so custom user mouse/keyboard control schemes can be created
  - Tests for all Utility classes
  - Ability to add/remove spikes/other entities manually
+ - ControlScheme tweaks:
+ - - Add ability to hold 'ctrl' when click and dragging to create duplicate spawner/entities
+ - - Add ability to press delete when dragging spawner/entity to destroy it
+ - - Add ability to click&drag box select multiple entities, with delete to remove them

 Needs more thought
 ------------------